-THE In February 1995, our Board of Directors established the COMMITTEE: Compensation Committee to review and approve the compensation levels for our members of senior management, evaluate the performance of senior management, consider management succession and consider any related matters for us.
-The Compensation Committee is charged with reviewing with our Board of Directors in detail all aspects of compensation for our executive officers.
-OVERALL We have developed a compensation program for executives and PHTLOSOPHY AND key employees designed to meet the following goals: OBJECTIVES: Reward performance that increases the value of your stock.
-Attract, retain and motivate executives and key employees with competitive compensation opportunities.
-Build and encourage ownership of our shares.
-Balance short-term and long-term strategic goals.
-Address the concerns of our stockholders, employees, the financial community and the general public.
-To meet these objectives, we reviewed competitive compensation data and implemented the base salary and annual and long-term incentive programs discussed below.
-EXECUTIVE The available forms of executive compensation include base COMPENSATION: salary, cash bonus awards and incentive stock options, restricted stock awards and stock appreciation rights.
+The available forms of executive compensation include base salary, cash bonus awards and incentive stock options, restricted stock awards and stock appreciation rights.
 Our performance is a key consideration in determining executive compensation.
 However, our compensation policy recognizes that stock price performance is only one measure of performance and, given industry business conditions and our long-term strategic direction and goals, it may not necessarily be the best current measure of executive performance.
 Therefore, our compensation policy also gives consideration to the achievement of specified business objectives when determining executive officer compensation.
 An additional achievement of the Compensation Committee has been to offer officers equity compensation in addition to salary in keeping with our overall compensation philosophy, which attempts to place equity in the hands of our employees in an effort to further instill stockholder considerations and values in the actions of all the employees and executive officers.

 Compensation paid to executive officers is based upon a company-wide salary structure consistent for each position relative to its authority and responsibility compared to industry peers.
-Stock option awards in fiscal year 1999 were used to reward certain officers and to retain them through the potential of capital gains and equity buildup in Rent-A-Center.
+Stock option awards in fiscal year 2000 were used to reward certain officers and to retain them through the potential of capital gains and equity buildup in Rent-A-Center.
 The number of stock options granted is determined by the subjective evaluation of the officer's ability to influence our long term growth and profitability.
 Stock options granted to our senior management have been granted only pursuant to our Long-Term Incentive Plan.
-The Board believes the award of options represents an effective
+The Board believes the award of options represents an effective incentive to create value for the stockholders.

+CEO COMPENSATION:

-CEO COMPENSATION: Mr. Talley's base salary as our Chief Executive Officer for fiscal year 1999 was \$400,000.
-On January 2, 2000, we increased his base salary approximately 25% to \$500,000 in order to raise his salary to a level the Compensation Committee deemed to be commensurate with the Chief Executive Officer's position at comparable publicly owned companies and in recognition of the increased responsibilities associated with the tremendous growth we experienced last year.
+Mr. Talley's base salary as our Chief Executive Officer for fiscal year 2000 was \$500,000.
+In January 2001, we increased his base salary approximately 10% to \$550,000 in order to raise his salary to a level the Compensation Committee deemed to be commensurate with the Chief Executive Officer's position at comparable publicly owned companies and in recognition of his increased responsibilities associated with our growth.
 In determining the compensation of Mr. Talley, the Compensation Committee considered Mr. Talley's performance, his compensation history and other subjective factors.
-The Compensation Committee believes that the Chief Executive Officer's 1999 and 2000 compensation levels are justified by Rent-A-Center's financial progress and performance against the goals set by the Compensation Committee.
+The Compensation Committee believes that the Chief Executive Officer's 2000 and 2001 compensation level is justified by Rent-A-Center's financial progress and performance against the goals set by the Compensation Committee.